LSBUGPG/coroutine-tutorial/README.md

 [`IEnumerator`](https://learn.microsoft.com/en-us/dotnet/api/system.collections.ienumerator?view=netstandard-2.0) is a special type of interface defined in the dot net library.
 When you define a function that returns this type, you must include at least one [`yield`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/statements/yield) statement within your function.
 This instruction is used to provide the next value or signal the end of an iterator function.

-To call a Coroutine function, we need to use the [`StartCoroutine`](https://docs.unity3d.com/2022.3/Documentation/ScriptReference/MonoBehaviour.StartCoroutine.html) function of `MonoBehaviour`.
+To call a coroutine function, we need to use the [`StartCoroutine`](https://docs.unity3d.com/2022.3/Documentation/ScriptReference/MonoBehaviour.StartCoroutine.html) function of `MonoBehaviour`.

-Once, started, the coroutine will continue to run so long as it is yielding new values.
+Once started, the coroutine will continue to run so long as it is yielding new values.
 So we only need to start the coroutine once.

 > [!WARNING]
 > If you start a coroutine more than once, a new instance of the coroutine will start and will run in parallel with other instances of the same coroutine.